 Building a funnel takes just a few steps.
 Here’s the quickest way to do it:

-You may also set a different time period or share your funnels with team members using the link icon in the lower right corner of the page.
+You may also share your funnels with team members using the sharing icon in the upper right corner of the page.

 User feedback